puppetlabs/iac/_posts/2021-02-19-status-update.md

 - [`pdk-templates#400`][pdk-templates-pr-400]: "gitlab-ci: unbreak litmus acceptance tests", thanks to [cdenneen][cdenneen]
 - [`pdk-templates#399`][pdk-templates-pr-399]: "gitlab-ci: make litmus[variables] optional", thanks to [cdenneen][cdenneen]

+[MODULES-10899][MODULES-10899]: Thanks to [cdamage][cdamage] for liaising with the original reporter of this issue and getting a PR with a fix ready so promptly.
+We'd also like to thank [beatchristen][beatchristen] for additional contributions for this PR to allow PHP 8 packages to be installed on Debian 10 when using the experimental repositories.
+Finally, thanks to [gguillotte][gguillotte] for reviewing and helping to get it over the line.

 The IAC team would like to thank [Edwin Maldonado](https://github.com/mcka1n) from Puppets Solution Architect team, for joining our Community day this week.
 It was great having Edwin sit in and help out.